 Subcontract - An agreement entered into by the Contractor or the Contractor's parent, subsidiary or Affiliate, with any organization or person, including the Contractor's parent, subsidiary or Affiliate, to perform any administrative function or service for the Contractor specifically related to securing or fulfilling the Contractor's administrative obligations to the State under the terms of this Contract (e.g., claims processing) when the intent of such an agreement is to delegate the responsibility for any administrative functions required by this Contract.
-This shall include any and all agreements with any and all Subcontractors related to securing or fulfilling the Contractor's administrative obligations to the State under the terms of this Contract.
-If the Subcontract includes the provision or securing the provision of Health Care Services to members, the Contractor shall ensure that all requirements described in Section 3.10 of this Contract are included in the Subcontract and/or a separate provider participation agreement is executed by the appropriate parties.
-A provider participation agreement is not considered a Subcontract.
+This shall include any and all agreements with any and all Subcontractors related to securing or fulfilling the Contractor's administrative obligations to the State under the terms of this Contract includes the provision or securing the provision of Health Care Services to members, the Contractor shall ensure that all requirements described in Section 3.10 of this Contract are included in the Subcontract and/or a separate provider participation agreement is not considered a Subcontract.

-Subcontractor - Any organization or person, including the Contractor's parent, subsidiary or Affiliate, who provides any function or service for the Contractor specifically related to securing or fulfilling the Contractor's obligations to the State under the terms of this Contract.
+Subcontractor - Any individual or entity, including the Contractor's parent, subsidiary or Affiliate, that provides any function or service for the Contractor specifically related to securing or fulfilling the Contractor's obligations to the State under the terms of this Contract.
 Subcontractor does not include a provider unless the provider is responsible for services other than providing Health Care Services pursuant to a provider participation agreement.